basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 # Creating an IAM User (TestUser_01)
 Log in to the AWS Management Console as the **root** user.

+We don't use the root user (bad practice)

+We need a user who should have
+- right builtin policies to access EC2 machines
+- right custom policy to access Kubernetes services
+- right custom policy to start a load balancer

 ## Invoke example code